 Most of the leases and other operating rights that Sintana has and will acquire granting Sintana the right to explore for and exploit crude hydrocarbons resources require, within defined lengths of time, Sintana to drill wells and / or conduct seismic activities to maintain those rights.
-There can be no assurance that Sintana will have the resources necessary to drill the required wells or conduct the requisite seismic activities within the required time periods.
-Sintana does not have adequate cash at present to complete all of its drilling and seismic activities required to maintain its interests in hydrocarbons properties.
+There can be no assurance that Sintana will have the resources necessary to drill the required wells or conduct the requisite seismic activities required to maintain its interests in hydrocarbons properties.
 In addition, Sintana will prioritize its drilling and seismic programs so as to pursue its best prospects, thus running the risk that certain of its rights may expire.
-Further, the withdrawal of joint venture partners such as Exxon with respect to VMM-37 will have a material adverse effect on Sintana's ability to complete all requisite drilling and seismic activities on such properties.
-See "Subsequent Events".
-If Sintana does not perform the required drilling or other required activities within the defined time periods, its rights to explore may lapse, which could have a material adverse effect on Sintana.
+Further, the withdrawal of joint venture partners such as Exxon with respect to VMM-37 will have a material adverse effect on Sintana's ability to complete all requisite drilling or other required activities within the defined time periods, its rights to explore may lapse, which could have a material adverse effect on Sintana.